 My pantry was in need of an inventory.
 It had become filled with multitudes of items and essentials were almost depleted.
 I counted eleven different pastas, five types of dried beans, three types of grains, and nine types of vinegar.
 Olive oil, flour, and sugar were almost empty.
-The next trip to the grocery store needed a better list to take along.
+The next trip to Walmart needed a better list to take along.
 I searched recipes to use the ingredients, made a list, and had a plan.
-Yet, while at the store, the plan had a slight change.
+Yet, while at Walmart, the plan had a slight change.
 My grocery cart soon included a few extra items to make black rice with butternut squash.

 The rice section expanded not too long ago.
 I noticed a few items that used to be only available in specialty stores.
 This is a good thing.
 Well, it also means my rice inventory will start growing too.
 It grew by one with the addition of a package of black rice.
 The label featured a recipe with sweet potatoes which inspired me to test one with butternut squash.
 I picked up a small squash and made sure I had olive oil.
 If there’s one thing essential for roasting and making dressings, it would be olive oil.

 The recipe came together nicely.
 The colors of orange and black make it perfect for the fall season.
 The rice has a nutty flavor which is further enhanced with walnuts.
 There is a sweetness from the squash and a earthiness from roasted red onion.
 Fresh parsley adds both a freshness and a pop of green.
 A simple dressing of olive oil, sherry vinegar, and maple syrup ties everything together.